glmn/ytd-node/README.md

 - [ ] Support multiply accounts.
   - [ ] Create array of accounts in .env (don't know how to yet)
   - [ ] Rotate accounts, when reached upload limit on each of them
+  - [ ] Emit to server which account already using